Jongosi/tc-skeleton/README.md

 tc_skeleton
 ===========

-Magento EAV-based module for database extension in custom modules
+EAV-based Magento module for database extension in custom modules.
+Tested for Magento CE 1.7.0.2.